 Instructions

 - Put a little oil in a large saucepan and fry the onion, celery and carrot gently until softened.
-Stir in the garlic and rosemary.
+Stir in the garlic.
 Cook for another minute and then pour in the wine.

-- Add the turkey and bay leaf and bring to the boil then lower the heat and simmer for about 90 minutes.
+- Add the turkey, rosemary and bay leaf and bring to the boil then lower the heat and simmer for about 90 minutes.

 - Serve with pasta, rice or potatoes.